 The mission of the Surgical First Assistant Program is to prepare competent entry-level surgical assistants in the cognitive, psychomotor and affective learning domains.
 Graduates of the program will have acquired the necessary professional knowledge, skills, attitudes, behaviors and cultural competencies to function as effective members of a surgical team in the surgical assistant role.

-The Surgical First Assistant Program prepares an individual to function as a surgical first assistant after completing approximately five months of classroom and lab education and seven months of clinic time.
+The Surgical First Assistant Program prepares you to function as a surgical first assistant after completing approximately five months of classroom and lab education and seven months of clinic time.

 Classroom time is spent learning about the operating room culture and techniques, participating in an intensive anatomy review with the cadaver lab, and learning about expectations of the surgical assistant.
 Clinicals are conducted in the various surgical suites of Mayo Clinic Hospital — Rochester to obtain the necessary technical skills vital to this role.

-Upon successful completion of this program, students acquire:
+Upon successful completion of this program, you acquire:

 - Advanced understanding of human anatomy